MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-and-vuln-mgt-scenarios.md

 6. Navigate to the **Remediation** page under the **Threat & Vulnerability Management** menu and click the **Exceptions** tab to view all your exceptions (current and past).

-## Use Advanced hunting query to search for machines with High active alerts or Critical CVE public exploit
+## Use Advanced hunting query to search for machines with High active alerts or critical CVE public exploit

 1. Go to **Advanced hunting** from the left-hand navigation pane.